HeidelTime/heideltime/doc/readme.txt

 # 7. Reproducing HeidelTime's evaluation results on different corpora #
 #######################################################################
-To reproduce HeidelTime's evaluation results reported in in our paper "Multilingual Cross-domain Temporal Tagging" (currently under review), follow the instructions on: http://code.google.com/p/heideltime/wiki/ReproduceEvaluationResults
+To reproduce HeidelTime's evaluation results reported in in our paper "Multilingual Cross-domain Temporal Tagging", follow the instructions on: http://code.google.com/p/heideltime/wiki/ReproduceEvaluationResults

 ##############